Network-Adjusted Covariates for Community Detection: Abstract

 \section{Abstract}

 Community detection is a crucial task in network analysis that can be significantly improved by incorporating subject-level information, i.e. covariates.
-However, current methods often struggle with selecting tuning parameters and analyzing low-degree nodes.
-In this paper, we introduce a novel method that addresses these challenges by constructing network-adjusted covariates, which leverage the network connections and covariates with a unique weight to each node based on the node's degree.
-Spectral clustering on network-adjusted covariates yields an exact recovery of community labels under certain conditions, which is tuning-free and computationally efficient.
-We present novel theoretical results about the strong consistency of our method under degree-corrected stochastic blockmodels with covariates, even in the presence of mis-specification and sparse communities with bounded degrees.
-Additionally, we establish a general lower bound for the community detection problem when both network and covariates are present, and it shows our method is optimal up to a constant factor.
-Our method outperforms existing approaches in simulations and a LastFM app user network, and provides interpretable community structures in a statistics publication citation network where $30\%$ of nodes are isolated.
+Existing methods have shown the effectiveness of using covariates on the low-degree nodes, but rarely discuss the case where communities have significantly different density levels, i.e. multiscale networks.
+In this paper, we introduce a novel method that addresses this challenge by constructing network-adjusted covariates, which leverage the network connections and covariates with a node-specific weight to each node.
+This weight can be calculated without tuning parameters.
+We present novel theoretical results on the strong consistency of our method under degree-corrected stochastic blockmodels with covariates, even in the presence of mis-specification and multiple sparse communities.
+Additionally, we establish a general lower bound for the community detection problem when both network and covariates are present, and it shows our method is optimal for connection intensity up to a constant factor.
+Our method outperforms existing approaches in simulations and a LastFM app user network.
+We then compare our method with others on a statistics publication citation network where $30\%$ of nodes are isolated, and our method produces reasonable and balanced results.